Đorđe Jovanović (writer): Arrest and departure from surrealism

 Already in the first half of 1933, still in pre-trial detention, Marković's group turned against him and came under the wing of Petko Miletić.
 Their split with Marković came as a result of his perceived petit bourgeois manners and habits, and revealed a divergence between younger party members and his more moderate approach.
 After a five-day trial, on 17 June 1933 Jovanović was sentenced to three years of rigorous imprisonment by the National Court for the Protection of the State, set up during the 6 January Dictatorship. Đorđe served most of his sentence at the Sremska Mitrovica Prison.
 His co-conspirators from Marković's former group received lesser prison sentences and Koča Popović was acquitted.

 In June 1934, Đorđe Jovanović was part of a group of communist prisoners transferred to the Lepoglava prison.
 Shortly upon arrival, Jovanović, along with Petko Miletić, Milovan Đilas and another communist, was sentenced to two weeks of solitary confinement after protesting the abuse of two mentally ill inmates by the prison guards.
 At Lepoglava, Jovanović was cellmates with Đilas and Žarko Zrenjanin, both members of the "leftist" faction centered around Miletić, as well as Đuro Pucar, a member of the opposing faction.

-During his time in prison, Jovanović drifted from Surrealism, later making the transition to socialist realism or social literature.
-He expanded on this evolution in a letter addressed to Marko Ristić on 27 July 1935 where he criticized André Breton, as well as Ristić's recent work in Danas.
-Jovanović claimed that in the context of the rise of Fascism in Europe, Surrealism amounted to "a form of disorientation of an aestheticizing or grumbling petite bourgeoisie" which was confusing to the proletariat.
-However, he said that he felt no shame in having participated in Surrealism, as it led him away from potentially becoming a Fascist himself and lauded Louis Aragon's novel The Bells of Basel.
+During his time in prison, Jovanović drifted from surrealism, later making the transition to socialist realism or "social literature".
+He expanded on this evolution in a letter addressed to Marko Ristić on 27 July 1935, in which he criticized André Breton, as well as Ristić's recent essays in Danas.
+Jovanović claimed that, amid the rise of fascism in Europe, surrealism amounted to "one form of the disorientation of aestheticizing or grumbling petty-bourgeois intellectuals" whose concerns were alien to the proletariat.
+However, he said that he felt no shame in having participated in surrealism, as it led him away from potentially becoming a fascist himself and praised Louis Aragon's novel The Bells of Basel.

 On 20 August 1935, a large group of communist inmates in Lepoglava were transferred to other prisons, with the majority being transferred to Sremska Mitrovica.
 On the day of their transfer, the inmates were brutally beaten by the prison guards at Lepoglava.
 Jovanović was part of a group which was led into the prison yard after the initial round of violence, where they received a second beating while handcuffed.